pmahnke/mahnke-cocktails/recipe_processed/grog.md

 stars: 0
 base_spirits: "Demerara Rum"
 youtube: "https://pussersrum.com/blogs/cocktails/grog-cocktail?srsltid=AfmBOor-6PscaIXmngwY_iaX-LYLMNQTbODfvJlzWD1bkmP-KFb3IkoO"
+description: "A historic naval drink from the 18th century, created to make rum rations more palatable by adding water, lime juice, and sugar."
 excerpt: |
   The 18th-century British Admiral Edward Vernon, nicknamed Old Grog for the grogram fabric cloak he wore, attempted to prevent scurvy among his men by serving them a pint of rum a day.
 The dark navy rum had nothing to do with scurvy, but it did lend itself to “the swinish vice of drunkenness”.
 As a result, Admiral Vernon ordered that the sailors tot of rum be mixed with water, lime juice, and brown sugar–making the world’s first cocktail.
 The drink was named Grog after Admiral Vernon.
 ---